tensorchiefs/dl_course_2018/docs/exercises/11_8_faces_fine_tuning.md

 b) Complete the code to get the probabilities for each image of the test set
 and take a look at the confusion matrix and the accuracy on the test data.
+Compare it with the FCN and CNN solution.